 You may also apply for an isolation exemption certificate for those that are visiting Korea on 90-day visa-free travel or with C1, C3, or C4 visa AND that fall under (a) important business/academic activities, (b) activities related to public services, (c) urgent humanitarian reasons (like the death of a family member).
 Those who are exempt from self or facility quarantine will stay in a temporary isolation facility for two days for testing.
 Contact your local Korean embassy for more information about the isolation exemption certificate.

-You also do not need to quarantine if you are transiting through Incheon Airport to third countries.
+You also do not need to quarantine if you are transiting through Incheon Airport to third countries since you won’t actually be leaving the airport.
 You will however receive a temperature screening and health questionnaire.
-If you’re coming from Uzbekistan, Philippines, Pakistan, Kyrgyzstan, Kazakhstan, or Bangladesh, you will also need a PCR test showing that you do not have COVID-19 prior to entry.
+If you’re coming from Uzbekistan, the Philippines, Pakistan, Kyrgyzstan, Kazakhstan, or Bangladesh, you will also need a PCR test showing that you do not have COVID-19 prior to entry.

 Self-Quarantine for Korean and Foreign Residents

-As part of the travel restrictions in South Korea, Foreign nationals (long-term residents, not tourists) and Korean nationals must quarantine at their registered address.
+As part of the travel restrictions in South Korea, Foreign nationals who hold a long-term visa and Korean nationals can quarantine at their registered address.

 I only needed to show them my passport and Alien Registration Card — in my case, Overseas Korean Identification — which had my address printed on the back.
 They called my Korean phone number to make sure it was working, and they inputted my first temperature reading on the quarantine app at the airport.